 The Cousins Scholars Program will welcome its inaugural cohort of six service-minded students in the fall of 2019.
-The program provides a robust collegiate experience for scholars with participation in the Freshman College Summer Experience, experiential learning grants to support learning outside the classroom, and a unique cohort-based approach to student success from start to finish.
+The program provides a robust collegiate experience for scholars with participation in the Thrive at Georgia program, experiential learning grants to support learning outside the classroom, and a unique cohort-based approach to student success from start to finish.
 The scholarship is renewable for up to four years and comes with a variety of programs and resources to support student success.
 The program was estabished through a generous contribution to the Commit to Georgia campaign.
 Read more here.

 All students who submit their financial aid application, the Free Application for Federal Student Aid (FAFSA via UGA Office of Student Financial Aid), are automatically reviewed for eligibility for the Correll Scholars Program.
 The Office of Student Financial Aid will email students who are eligible to become a Correll Scholar and may request additional documents to verify their aid eligibility.